 - Remove from the oven and allow to cool.Note: To speed up cooling time, you can place the almonds on a new baking sheet and place into the fridge until cooled.

 - Place almonds in a food processor (I used a 12-cup processor).

 - Process for 8 to 10 minutes, stopping to scrape the sides of the processor with a rubber spatula every couple of minutes, or as necessary.
 Note: the mixture will initially look very powdery and dry (this is completely normal, just go with it; eventually the almonds will break down and will be smooth and creamy).
 Also, depending on the power of the processor you are using, the process may take a little longer, but that's okay.

 - Once mixture is smooth and creamy, add salt, dark chocolate and coconut oil and process for another minute or two until chocolate is melted and everything is combined.

 - Add shredded coconut.
 Process for about 30 seconds or so (don't break down too much).
 The mixture will be quite liquid, but will solidify once in the fridge.

-- Portion into a storage jar, cover, refrigerate and enjoy within 2 weeks.
+- Transfer the almond butter to a storage jar, cover, refrigerate and enjoy within 2 weeks.
 Yields about 1 cup.Note: Leave out for 5 to 10 minutes or so before using so it will soften slightly and become spreadable

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 © Girl Heart Food Inc. Photographs and content are copyright protected.